Data-Corruption/halsey/README.md

 curl -fsSL https://instalsey.regfile.net | sh
 ```

-Currently this is a little hard-coded to my use case.
+Currently this is slightly hard-coded to my use case.
 I plan to make it more configurable in the future.
 E.g. configurable bot name, ollama model, etc. I also plan to add docs.